pivotal/docs-tap/install.md

     tap.tanzu.vmware.com                                 Tanzu Application Platform                                                Package to install a set of Tanzu Application Platform components to get you started based on your use case.
     ```
 ## <a id='add-package-repositories'></a> About Tanzu Application Platform Package Profiles
 Tanzu Application Platform can be installed through pre-defined profiles or through individual packages.
-This section explains how you can install a profile.
+This section explains how to install a profile.

-There are four profiles:
+Tanzu Application Platform contains the following four profiles:
 - Full (`full`)
 - Developer Light (`dev-light`)
 - Shared Tools (`shared-tools`)
 - Operator Light (`operator-light`)

-This table lists the packages that are contained in each profile:
+The following table lists the packages that are contained in each profile:

 <table>
   <tr>